rajesh-nitc/autogen-backend/README.md

 URL:

 ```
-ws://localhost:8000/ws/chat/session_id_foo
+ws://localhost:8000/ws/chat/sessionidfoo
 ```

 Message:

 ```
 {
-    "content": "what is 1+1 and how is the weather in bengaluru and mumbai?",
+    "content": "how is the weather in bengaluru and mumbai?",
     "source": "user"
 }